Illinois Sports Betting Revenue

 Illinois Market Overview

-Here’s some important information to keep in mind when evaluating the Illinois sports betting market.
+Here’s some important information to keep in mind when evaluating the Illinois sports wagering market.

 In-state Pro Teams: Chicago Cubs and Chicago White Sox (MLB), Chicago Bears (NFL), Chicago Bulls (NBA), Chicago Sky (WNBA), Chicago Blackhawks (NHL), Chicago Fire (MLS), Chicago Red Stars (NWSL)